saqimtiaz/BibSearch/README.md

-BibSearch
+Realfagsbiblioteket
 =========

-PhoneGap-based app for searching and navigating the UiO Science Library.
+PhoneGap-based app (Android, iOs) for searching and navigating the UiO Science Library.
 Licensed under the MIT license.

 Note that only the Android project files are currently in the repo.